 We gently bathed him several times the first few days removing deep set black from his shoeless feet and body.
 We constantly changed the sheets and his gown.
 The odor was strong the first days and then dissipated.
 Around the fourth or fifth day the patient began to open his eyes.
 We started feeding him by mouth, little by little.

 Each of us who entered his room – physicians, nurses, social workers and volunteers would have the same experience.
 We would talk to him, but he could only answer with sounds.
 At first we thought it was because he had lost almost all this teeth.
 We finally figured out he did not speak Spanish.
-He might have been a native Huichol from the mountains of Jalisco.
+He may have been a native Huichol from the mountains of Jalisco.
 We did not know.

 But whenever we visited or fed him there would be light of appreciation in his eyes, and a slight smile on his strong, handsome face.
 When we stroked his forehead and hair or had our hands on his, he would bring our hands to his lips and kiss us.
 Tears would stream down his face.
 This is how he communicated.
 It made us wonder if he was ever attended to in his life.
 We too were moved.
-We felt a lot of compassion for him.
+We felt deep compassion for him.
 We did our best to make him feel welcome and comfortable.

 His name?
 He had no identification.
 One of the rescuers decided on “Rogelio”.
 We did not know his age.
 We guessed age 80.
 We did not learn the circumstances of his life of course.
 All we knew is that at this stage of his existence he was alone and abandoned.